General Requirements for Graduation with a Master's Degree

 Required Component of All Graduate Curricula

-Each program recognized by the Office of Research and Graduate Studies must design the graduate curriculum so that it requires its students to analyze, explore, question, reconsider and synthesize old and new knowledge and skills.
+Each program recognized by the College of Graduate Studies must design the graduate curriculum so that it requires its students to analyze, explore, question, reconsider and synthesize old and new knowledge and skills.
 The curriculum must be composed of discrete courses so as to provide the graduate student an education above and beyond that offered to undergraduate students.
 In this manner, the graduate curriculum will afford the depth of education, the specialized skills and the sense of creative independence that will allow the graduate student to practice in and contribute to a profession or field of scholarship.

 Stacked Courses